 Structural process overview for Amazon Redshift

-Data Pipeline V2 data process flow for Amazon Redshift
+Data generation process flow for Amazon Redshift

 This diagram specifically shows the Amazon Redshift data generation process.
 For the Structural architecture diagram, go to Structural architecture.